samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 slug: note-display-controller
 ---

-Time to move onto displaying a note in it's own customer controller, we will be creating a reusable view controller that will be used to display our note information but can also be used to manipulate notes using keyboard input.
+Time to move onto displaying a note in its own custom controller.
+We will be creating a reusable view controller that will be used to display our note information but can also be used to manipulate notes using keyboard input.

 ##Adding a Container View

-Let's add a new container view to our `New Note View Controller`, this container will create a new view controller that will be displayed within the `New Note View Controller`.
+Let's add a new container view to our `New Note View Controller`.
+This container will create a new view controller that will be displayed within the `New Note View Controller`.

 > [action]
 > Open `Main.storyboard` and locate `Container View` in the *Objects Library*
 > Drag this into the `View` of your `New Note View Controller`, then resize it vertically to sit under the navigation item bar.
+> Notice that there's now a new view controller in your storyboard, connected to the `Container View`.
-> Rename this controller to `Note Display View Controller`
+> Rename this new controller to `Note Display View Controller` by selecting it in Document Outline and pressing Enter.

-When the container was added it will create a new embeded seque under `New Note View Controller`,
+When the container was added, it created a new embed segue under `New Note View Controller` named "Embed segue to View Controller."

 > [action]
-> Set this seque identifier to: 'ShowNewNote' (We will be using this later on)
+> Set this segue identifier to: 'ShowNewNote' (We will be using this later on).
 > ![image](embed_seque_1.png) ![image](embed_seque_2.png)

-##Adding The Note Display Controller
+##Adding the Note Display Controller

 > [action]
 > As per the previous chapter, create a new View Controller subclass entitled `NoteDisplayViewController` and set your newly added View Controller to use this Custom Class.

-Let's add a bit of initial useability to our new Note Display view Controller.
+Let's add a bit of initial usability to our new Note Display View Controller.

 > [action]
 > 1. Go back into `Main.storyboard`, locate `Toolbar` in the *Objects Library* and drag this into your empty `Note Display View Controller`.